Good afternoon (or morning or evening depending where you are and when you are reading this).

 It also makes it a hell of a lot easier to get out of bed at 5am (a feeling which only tradies, bakers and bootcamp instructors around the world understand).

-I digress though from the point which is that all of the competition entries are in, so I can now start sharing them with you so that you can go out and try them out.
-This is going to be the biggest dumping of exercises on Bootcamp Ideas ever, so I’ve had to split it up over two posts.
+This post is one of the biggest dumping of exercises on Bootcamp Ideas ever, so I’ve had to split it up over two posts.

 Some of the entries are full workouts, some are just drills.
 Try to judge by how much your clients enjoy the game rather then on the workout.